This article covers the general steps required to ensure your website pages, scripts, styles, and media are loaded over HTTPS.

 - Remove any Static references to HTTP resources

 - Add a Replacement Filter to Replace Dynamic references to HTTP resources

 Purchase an SSL Certificate

-If self-hosting, you must purchase your own certificate directly through a trusted third-party vendor such as Go Daddy.
+You must purchase your own certificate directly through a trusted third-party vendor.

 Install your SSL Certificate

 If self-hosting, you must install your SSL certificate either direct to IIS, or via your cloud portal (i.e. Azure or AWS).
 Go Daddy has a great reference guide for how to install SSL certificates.